Mash and Mallow

 The garnish is your cocktail’s first impression, so make it count.
 A perfectly toasted marshmallow is classic, but you can take your presentation to the next level.
 Try rimming your glass with finely crushed graham crackers before you build the drink for extra flavor and texture with every sip.
 You can also add a square of high-quality dark chocolate to the rim or skewer it with your marshmallow.
 For a final flourish, express an orange peel over the top of the drink before dropping it in—the citrus oils will add a bright, fresh aroma that complements the rich s’mores flavors.
 These small cocktail garnish ideas make a big impact.

-How to Serve and Store Your Creation
+How to Serve and Store Your Cocktail

 You’ve mixed the perfect S’mores Old Fashioned.
 Now, let’s talk about presentation and planning for next time.
 A few simple tips for serving and storing will make sure every sip is as good as the first and that your next cocktail is just a pour away.
 These final touches are what separate a good drink from a great one.